-Maximum global rate of Whenever the number of ICMP error packets exceeds this limit (25000 by default), the firewall will ignore additional packets before applying filter rules.
-This option allows ICMP error packets (packets per second protecting the firewall from Blacknurse attacks. and per core)
+Whenever the number of ICMP error packets exceeds this limit (25000 by default), the firewall will ignore additional packets before applying filter rules.
+This option allows protecting the firewall from Blacknurse attacks.

 HTTP

 This plugin allows preventing large families of HTTP-based application attacks.
 The various analyses that this plugin performs (in particular RFC compliance checks), validation of encoding in URLs or checks on URL size or requests, allow you to block attacks such as Code RED, Code Blue, NIMDA, HTR, WebDav, Buffer Overflow or even Directory Traversal...